SumitSoni-001/News-Feed/README.md

 # News-Feed

-News feed📰 is an API based app that provide you latest news of different categories.
+News feed📰 is a news app in which latest news is fetched from publicly hosted API's via Retrofit, that provide latest news of different categories.

 API :- https://newsapi.org/